Wa-Nee Visionary Trail Project

 Q: When can we expect the trail to be constructed?

-A: The level of community buy-in will directly influence the project’s timeline.
-Trail projects are constructed in multiple stages including choosing a route and acquiring the land.
-The route and funding sources can greatly impact the length of each phase.
-On average, trails of this type can take up to 10 years to complete.
+A: Community support will directly influence the project’s timeline.
+Trail projects are constructed in multiple stages which include choosing a route, planning and engineering, land aquisition and contracts and fundraising.
+The complexity of the route and sources of funding can greatly impact the length of each phase.
+Trails like this can take up to 10 years to complete.
 But with your help, this project could be completed much sooner!

 Q: How long will the trail be?